 There aren’t many review sites covering Ørsted at the moment, and many of the reviews on their Trustpilot page are, understandably, written in Danish.
 Many of these customers will use Ørsted for their domestic energy in Denmark, rather than just business.

-59% of Trustpilot reviewers give them 1 star, and 21% score them as ‘Excellent’, bringing them down to 2 stars on average.
-There are some good reviews in there, but there are more bad.
+59% of Trustpilot reviewers give them 1 star and 21% score them as ‘Excellent’, bringing them down to 2 stars on average.
+There are some good reviews in there, but there are more bad ones.

 Ørsted haven’t reported how quickly they deal with complaints, but their procedure and how to complain, are explained in a document.

 Phone: 0800 056 8101 (Mon-Fri 8:30 am-5:30 pm)